 Student Programs & Leadership Development

 The Office of Student Programs and Leadership Development strives to support the academic mission of Lycoming College by providing a variety of social, cultural, recreational and educational programs for the campus community.
 While this office's primary function is to advise and provide resources for the College's recognized student organizations, the staff also works to prepare a variety of annual events including the campus carnival, homecoming, family weekend, Thanksgiving dinner, siblings weekend, concerts, etc. The office provides direct support to the Campus Activities Board, all fraternities and sororities, class officers, and is available to assist all student organizations in all aspects of their functioning.
 Student Programs also oversees the operations of the Wertz Student Center.
-Currently, the office maintains a leadership development library and sponsors training for Freshman students (the LEAP program), the leaders of all registered organizations and all students interested in developing their leadership skills.
+Currently, the office maintains a leadership development library and develops training for Freshman students (co-sponsors the FYRST LEAP program), the leaders of all registered organizations and all students interested in developing their leadership skills.
 Student Programs is open and staffed from 8 a.m. to 10 p.m.
 Monday-Thursday and Friday 8 a.m.-4:30p.m.

 United Campus Ministry